 - Consider Flipping Houses

 House flipping, also known as real estate trading, is for people who have a lot of experience with real estate marketing and valuation.
 While it does boil down to “buy a property and sell it on”, there’s a lot that goes into the process.

-Real estate traders look to buy and sell property as quickly as possible, often within four months.
+Real estate traders look to buy and sell the property as quickly as possible, often within four months.
 A pure property flipper doesn’t even want to improve the property.
 They simply buy properties that already have the intrinsic value necessary to sell for a profit.
-They won’t consider buying farmland as an investment, for example, if they can’t sell it on for a profit right away.
+They won’t consider buying farmland as an investment, for example, if they can’t sell it for a profit right away.

 There are also those who buy property at a reasonable price and then add value to it through renovations.
 This kind of investment is more long-term and investors are only able to afford one or two properties at a time.

 A real estate investment trust (or REIT) is a good fit for an investor who wants to include real estate in their portfolio without having to go through traditional methods of buying and selling property.
 They are sort of like the stock version of real estate as they offer dividends and present a great method of commercial property investment without the need to actually buy the property.